 I opted for only three patrol markers.
 I felt getting forward quickly to control the hedge line was important.
 I didn't expect the scenario to go for long.
 I was outnumbered both in men and in firepower, but if I could inflict some casualties before falling back I'd feel this was a good start.

-The Paras are elite and at effective range the Germans would need a 6 to get a hit, while I only needed a 5 or 6.
-Against their firepower I felt the best bet was for some long range shooting and then falling back.
-My plan was to deploy quickly and use one section to lay down some suppressive covering fire (meaning at effective range the Germans couldn't even get a hit) and then sniping with the other section's Bren (using the 2CI British special tactic) to try and take out individual teams.
-I thought it was a sound enough plan.
+The Paras are elite and at effective range the Germans would need to roll six to hit, while I only needed a five or six.
+Against their firepower I felt the best bet was for some long range shooting and then to fall back.
+My plan was to deploy quickly and use one section to lay down some suppressive covering fire (meaning at effective range the Germans couldn't even get a hit) and then sniping with the other section's Bren (using Concentrated Fire, one of the British national characteristics) to try and take out individual teams.
+It seemed a sound enough plan.

 German JoP in blue and Para's JoP in Red.